mariomazzaferro/blockchain-developer-bootcamp-final-project/README.md

 2- User requests to write.<br/>
 3- User receives a random text to contribute.<br/>
 4- User contributes to the random text and submits the contribution (signed transaction).<br/>
-5- After the 5th contribution, each co-writer is notified that the text is finished and for the next couple of days they have the opportunity to title and mint it as a unique Frankenstein Text NFT.<br/>
+5- For a couple of days after the 5th contribution, each co-writer has the opportunity to title and mint the text as a unique Frankenstein Text NFT.<br/>

 MINT MODE:<br/>
 1- User registers on the site (using metamask).<br/>